crusher-dev/documentation/docs/reference/api/rest.md

 ### Error response

-When a query contains syntax errors, QuestDB will attempt to return as much diagnostic information as possible.
+When a query contains syntax errors, Crusher will attempt to return as much diagnostic information as possible.

 Considering the query: